Mark Tolbert, PMP

 Mark has over 30 years experience in I.T., including 27 years at Hewlett-Packard.
 He successfully managed support programs and projects within HP Services from 1994 through 2007.
 The programs and projects included a large E-Selling program, a multi-vendor support program for a large telecommunications company, data center relocation projects, and MDM (Mobile Device Management) programs.

 Mark earned his PMP in 1995, and has been very active in the Washington, DC PMI chapter for the past 16 years.
 He has served on a number of board positions for the chapter, and has taught PMP Prep classes for the chapter for the past seven years.
-Mark is currently serving on the board as the trustee for the chapter.
+From 2009 through 2013, Mark served on the board as the trustee for the chapter.

 Mark is very passionate about project management, and believes adopting the best project management practices and skills is crucial to the success of enterprises today.